ZuwaiiVR/PyPyDanceRPC/README.md

 https://github.com/Lachee/discord-rpc-csharp
 ```

-# My comments
+# My comments or issues
-It's kinda a mess in the code, but I tried to clean up as much as possible.
+It's kinda a mess in the code, but I tried to clean up as much as possible.</br>
+There is a youtube button, to view the current video on youtube, it might in some cases that the youtube video is broken/removed/invalid.</br>
+Will rewrite it again someday. </br>
-Thanks pypy & Natsumi-sama
+Thanks pypy & Natsumi-sama!